Aboiblessing/Churn-Database/README.md

     * Churn Status
     * Demographic Distribution Analysis
  # Data Modelling And Relationship
- New tables for identified dimensions were created and additional features that will help generate insights and add robustness to the analysis were added:
+ New tables for identified dimensions were created and additional features that will help generate insights and add robustness to the analysis were added.
-* Weather Dimension
-* Time Dimension
-* Temperature
-* Carsharing
 The data model was designed using the Star Schema where the different dimensions were connected to the Facts table in a one-to-many relationship.
  ![ER Diagram](https://github.com/user-attachments/assets/32b200ed-b8eb-4040-8b9a-82d0a9ced5a3)
 # Data Visualization